KNejad/perhoa/README.md

 `time`: The time the alarm will run.
 Either a string or a list of strings for the alarm times.

-`days`: The days the alarm should run.
+`day`: The day the alarm should run.
 Either a string or a list of strings for the alarm days.

 ### Command line arguments